MicheleBertoli/react-poop/README.md

 # react-poop

-react-poop wraps the render method of your components into a try/catch block and renders a 💩 when something goes wrong.
+react-poop wraps your stateless functions and the render method of your components into a try/catch block and renders a 💩 when something goes wrong.

 ## Installation